CaueAnjos/ScreenSound-DB/README.md

 With this, now you have the power of ScreenSound-DB on your palm! run it any time with `ScreenSoundAPI` on your terminal.

+## Exploring API 🧭

+Open `localhost:5000/scalar` in your browser and explore!
+Add music, artists, and genres.
+Mess around with things.
+If anything breaks, it's a feature 🥶.

 ## Uninstalling

 There is just two steps: delete ScreenSound-DB directory.
 If you installed it